 The worst landslides in Swiss history

-On May 28 a huge chunk of a glacier in the southern Swiss Alps collapsed, causing a deluge of ice, mud and rock to bury most of the mountain village of Blatten.
+On May 28 a huge chunk of a glacier in the Swiss Alps collapsed, causing a deluge of ice, mud and rock to bury most of the mountain village of Blatten in canton Valais.
 Here’s a look at some of the biggest landslide disasters in Swiss history.

 Blatten, canton Valais